-– The Origin of the Sikh Power in the Panjab.
-Calcutta 1834, French tr.
-P. 1836; A History of the Life of Ranjit Singh.
-18??; Note on the Historical Results from Recent Discoveries in Afghanistan.
+– Note on the Historical Results from Recent Discoveries in Afghanistan.
 124 p.
 17 pl.
 L. 1844.

-– Tibet, Tartary and Mongolia – their Social and Political Condition, and the Religion of Boodh.
+– Tibet, Tartary and Mongolia – their Social and Political Condition, and the Religion of Booth.
+7+178 p.
 L. 1851; India Question in 1853.
 112 p.
 L. 1853.

 – Specimens of Ballad Poetry applied to the Tales and Traditions of the East.
 187?; translated Odes of Horace in English verse.